 Also, any cluster operation performed on a group is performed on all resources that are present within that group.
-For example, if a resource needs to be moved from server A to server B, all the resources defined in the group that the resource is in will be moved.
+For example, if a resource needs to be moved from Server A to Server B, all the resources defined in the group that the resource is in will be moved.

-SCSI Heartbeat Connection: This is a SCSI cable connection that joins two IBM ServeRAID II adapters, one in each server, together.
+SCSI Heartbeat Connection: This is a small computer system interface (SCSI) cable connection that joins two IBM ServeRAID II adapters, one in each server, together.